-Throughout the year, staff of the Bancroft and SCUSD may take still or video pictures of children in school.
+Throughout the year, staff of Bancroft and the SCUSD may take still or video pictures of children in school.
 Students frequently participate in programs that the general public enjoys.
 The school or district website, other social media and/or yearbook often capture school events and moments.
-Parents must opt out of the media release if they want their child excluded from any public publications.
+Parents must opt out of the media release if they want their child excluded from any public publication parents need to sign the opt out form found on the back page of "Annual Parent and Student Rights Notification and Standards of Behavior" booklet.